Agent-QG/PDFInterpreter/README.md

 ## General errors
 - Please make sure you have installed `wkhtmltopdf`
-- If you encourtered wkhtmltopdf error, please add your wkhtmltopdf path in `.env` file
+- If you encounter a wkhtmltopdf error, please add the path to your wkhtmltopdf path in the .env file
-- For MacOS, you can get your wkhtmltopdf path by
+- For MacOS, the default path is `/usr/local/bin/wkhtmltopdf`.
+You can get your wkhtmltopdf path by
 ```shell
 which wkhtmltopdf
 ```
-- For Windows, you can get your wkhtmltopdf path by
+- For Windows, the default path is `C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe`.
+You can get your wkhtmltopdf path by
 ```shell
 where wkhtmltopdf
 ```